-Zuiderkerk (Southern church) is one of 3 old church towers in central Amsterdam that you can climb up and get a great panoramic view of the city.
-Please note that the other 2 – Oudekerk and Westerkerk – are under a long-term renovation so the Zuiderkerkstoren (Southern church tower) is the only one currently open to the public.
+Zuiderkerk (Southern church) is one of 3 old church towers in central Amsterdam that you can normally climb up and get a great panoramic view of the city.
+Please note that the other two – Oudekerk and Westerkerk – are under a long-term renovation so the Zuiderkerkstoren (Southern church tower) is currently the only one open to the public.

 The Zuiderkerk is located on the Zuiderkerkhof off the Sint Antoniesbreestraat between Nieuwmarkt and Waterlooplein.
 This protestant church was designed in Amsterdam Renaissance style by Dutch architect Hendrick de Keyser (1561-1621) and constructed between 1603 and 1611.

 The tower was completed later in 1614 and contains Amsterdam’s oldest clock made in 1511.

 De Keyser himself is buried in the church building along with 3 of Rembrandt’s children and the noted Dutch artist Ferdinand Bol (1616-1680).

 The church was also painted by French impressionist Claude Monet from the Groenburgwal canal in 1874.
 [Note, that painting is displayed in the Philadelphia Museum of Art].

 The Zuiderkerk tower underwent a major renovation between 2014 and 2017, restoring the top part to its original dark grey colour.